 In example embodiments, the number of times that other search results are selected before a particular search result is selected (referred to as pre-pogosticking) is tracked, and the number of times that other search results are selected after a particular search result is selected (referred to as post-pogosticking) is also tracked.

-This pogosticking information may be used to improve search result ranking as produced by a search algorithm or to provide metrics to potential or current buyers of particular search terms.
+This search pogosticking information may be used to improve search result ranking as produced by a search algorithm or to provide metrics to potential or current buyers of particular search terms.

-Some of the information that could be collected might be:
+Some of that collected information might be:

-- The specific search results, such as the web sites,
+- The specific search results, such as the web sites

-- Whether each search result is a sponsored or algorithmic search result,
+- Whether each search result is a sponsored or algorithmic search result

-- The owner of each search result,
+- The owner of each search result

 - The current time of each search result selection, or an indication as to the order of search result selection.

-Using Pogosticking for Rankings or Providing Previews?
+Using Search Pogosticking for Rankings or Providing Previews?

 Ask Jeeves’ also announced today the beta launch of Binoculars, a patent-pending site preview tool.
 The Binoculars tool enables users to quickly and easily preview their search results before clicking-through to visit the end pages themselves.